 Appropriateness of the program's structure and regulations to meet specified program learning outcomes and Degree-Level Expectations.
 Rationale for program length in order to ensure that the program requirements can be reasonably completed within the proposed time period.

 The Ed.D. in Child Study and Education is expected to be a four-year program for full-time students who are also full-time working professionals.
 The program includes coursework and research expectations throughout the year, including the summer session.
 Although it is not clear from the proposal documentation the extent to which it is possible for working professionals to pursue full-time study, interviews during the site visit with faculty and students were rife with understanding of the complexities of educating working professionals at the doctoral level and the level of faculty support and monitoring required for success.
 The faculty group is quite committed in this regard.
-The proposed program structure includes plans to monitor students' academic progress to the stated learning outcomes.
-Certain aspects of advising students, such as evaluating elective course options and making practical arrangements, require specialized assistance.
+The proposed program structure includes plans to monitor students, such as evaluating elective course options and making practical arrangements, require specialized assistance.
 The reviewers do not have a concern in overall capacity to execute the program.
 We would like to note, however, the coordinator and faculty should be especially focused on the time intensive culminating two years of dissertation study.
 They may require assistance to maintain a student success structure, especially in the early years of the program.